 Through subsidiaries, we operate a development center and a business processing operations center in Pune, India, and another development center in Delhi, India.
-In 2011, the corporation tax rate applicable in India on trading activities was 32.4%.
+In 2012, the corporate tax rate applicable in India on trading activities was 32.4%.
 Our subsidiaries in India operate under specific favorable tax entitlements that are based upon pre-approved information technology related services activity.
 As a result, our subsidiary in Delhi and a business unit we established in Pune are entitled to considerable corporate income tax exemptions on all income derived from such pre-approved information technology activity, provided they continue to meet the conditions required for such tax benefits.
-The benefits applicable for our Pune-based subsidiaries expired on April 1, 2011.
 However, as of March 31, 2011, the Minimum Alternative Tax, or MAT, became applicable to all our Indian subsidiaries.
-The MAT is levied on book profits at the effective rate of 20% (during the Indian fiscal year commencing on April 1, 2011) and can be carried forward for 10 years to be credited against corporate income tax.
-Our-Delhi based subsidiary and the unit established in Pune are subject to a separate tax entitlement under which each is exempt from tax on its tax incentive-eligible activity for its first five years of operation and each will enjoy 50% reduction on its corporate income tax for such activity for the following five years.
-After 10 years of operations, sub-50% reduction may be available for an additional five years, subject to a dividend distribution by our Indian subsidiaries would be subject to a dividend distribution by our Indian subsidiaries would be subject to a dividend distribution tax at the rate of 16.2% to be paid by such subsidiaries.
+The MAT is levied on book profits at the effective rate of 20% (during the Indian fiscal year commencing on April 1, 2011) and can be carried forward for 10 years to be credited against corporate income taxes.
+Our-Delhi based subsidiary and the unit established in Pune are subject to a separate tax entitlement under which each is exempt from tax on its tax incentive-eligible activity for its first five years of operation and each will enjoy a 50% reduction on its corporate income tax for such activity for the following five years.
+After 10 years of operations, such 50% reduction may be available for an additional five years, subject to further investment-related undertakings that we would be required to make.
+Under Indian laws, any dividend distribution by our Indian subsidiaries would be subject to a dividend distribution tax at the rate of 16.2% to be paid by such subsidiaries.
 The Indian government has published a draft for the replacement of the country's tax code.
 This draft, if enacted, would substantially change Indian tax laws, and might reduce or eliminate the availability of these beneficial tax rates for our Indian subsidiaries.